ropensci/roweb3/content/blog/2023-01-20-ropensci-news-digest-january-2023/index.md

 And remember, you can always cowork independently on work related to R, work on packages that tend to be neglected, or work on what ever you need to get done!

+### Code of Conduct annual review and transparency report

+Find [our annual review of the rOpenSci Code of Conduct, reporting process, and internal guidelines for handling reports and enforcement](/blog/2023/01/06/conduct2023/) as well as our [transparency report](/blog/2023/01/06/transparency2022/).
+We thank our two independent community members [Megan Carter](https://www.esipfed.org/about/people/megan-carter) (until June 2022) and [Kara Woo](https://karawoo.com/).

 ## Software :package:

 ### New packages